 I have been interested in science for as long I can remember.
 I was that kid walking around with my microscope, wanting to look at everything and anything I could get my hands on.
 However, I found my passion for doing research as an undergraduate at the University of Texas at San Antonio (UTSA).
 I entered my first year as a pre-med student.
 When I joined the Honors College and did a two-year research project for my undergraduate thesis project, I fell in love with doing research.

 Why did you pick The University of Texas Health Science Center at San Antonio and your program and what year did you graduate?

 I graduated in 2014 with a Ph.D. in Microbiology and Immunology (now the Molecular Immunology & Microbiology discipline of the Integrated Biomedical Sciences Program).
 I was a member of Dr. Ellen Kraig’s lab studying the effects of aging on the immune system, with a focus on evaluating the use of rapamycin in the elderly.
-When interviewing for graduate school, I was primarily focused on microbiology but was not sure what aspect of the field I wanted to be committed.
-Many programs had specific programs to specific sub-fields of microbiology.
-I found the program at UT Health San Antonio allowed me to explore my interests.
-Unexpectedly, I found out that I had an interest in immunology, and that is how I chose Dr. Kraig’s lab – at that time, she had one of only a few labs focusing primarily on immunology.
+When interviewing for graduate school, I was primarily focused on microbiology but was not sure what aspect of the field to which I wanted to commit.
+Many institutions had programs with specific sub-fields of microbiology but I found the program at UT Health San Antonio allowed me to explore my interests.
+Unexpectedly, I found out that I had an interest in immunology, and that is how I chose Dr. Kraig’s lab.
+At that time, she had one of only a few labs focusing primarily on immunology.

 Tell me more about your career path.